informalsecurity/D2FAP/README.md

 **SOURCE** - Which artifact supported by signatured to parse (BrowserHistory, Event Logs, File System)

-**FILENAME** - Comma seperated strings to match filename to be parsed.
+**FILENAME** - Comma separated strings to match filename to be parsed.
 Security.evtx, MFT (for Master File Table).
 For event logs, will match on partial file name.

 **TAGS** - Comma seperated list of TAG's to be applied to detected event

-**CATEGORY** - Comma seeated list of Kill Chain stage to be applied to the detected event
+**CATEGORY** - Comma separated list of Kill Chain stage to be applied to the detected event

-**OPERATOR** - ANY or ALL - Simple if any signautres need to match or all
+**OPERATOR** - ANY or ALL - Simple if any signatures need to match or all

 **SIGNATURES** - Any number of strings that need to be matched when parsing artifacts

 ## Output
-The script will output all files into a directory specified in the output_data_dir paramter of the config file.
+The script will output all files into a directory specified in the output_data_dir parameter of the config file.
 Two directories will be created:

 MFT - Each systems parsed MFT (within the incident range provided) will be output in this directory system_timelines - Each complete individual timeline (per system) will be output into this directory.